The inertial Jacquet-Langlands correspondence: Maximal simple types.

-The set of irreducible representations of~$G$ contained in a block is called an inertial class.
-The simple inertial classes are those corresponding to inertial equivalence classes of the form $[\GL_{m/r_0}(D), \pi_0^{r_0}]$ for a divisor~$r_0$ of~$m$.
+The set of irreducible representations of~$G$ contained in a block is called an inertial class of representations.
+By definition, the simple inertial classes are those corresponding to inertial equivalence classes of the form $[\GL_{m/r}(D), \pi_0^{r}]$ for a divisor~$r$ of~$m$.
 An irreducible representation contained in a simple inertial class will be called a simple representation.
 Over the complex numbers, every essentially square-integrable representation is simple.